sahil-patel620/JavaScript/README.md

 #JavaScript codes

-which i have learned from Chai And Code yt channel by Hitesh Chaudhary
+which i have learned from Chai And Code yt channel by Hitesh Chaudhary.